Forrestdarabian/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is an object representation of the html elements of a webpage.
 2. What is an event?
+An interaction with a website (clicking, scrolling, pressing a key, etc.)
 3. What is an event listener?
+Event listeners our bound to elements that recieve a callback.
+This happens when the event an element listens for is executed.
 4. Why would we convert a NodeList into an Array?
+To use Array methods to select each one using .forEach, .map, .filter, etc.
 5. What is a component?
+Components are the building blocks to programming and the understanding of data being accessed to create something.
 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x ] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x ] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+* [x ] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled it.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+* [x ] Following the instructions in the `Header/index.js` file, create the Header component.

 * [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.